Who Are Smarter Cats or Dogs?

 Who Are Smarter Cats or Dogs – The Differences Between

-However, on the other hand, you can’t leave your dog like that.
-You’d have to get a sitter or take the dog with you.
+However, on the other hand, you can’t leave your dog like that because you’d have to hire a sitter or take your dog with you.

-A cat can fend for themselves because she is not a pack animal like dogs are who oftentimes will depend on the pack for hunting food while in the wild.
+A cat fends for themselves because she is not a pack animal like dogs who oftentimes depend on the pack for hunting food in the wild.

-They alone, are responsible for the Lion King and their juniors meals and their cubs and also, the Lionesses help take care of each other’s cubs!
-Interesting!
+They alone, are responsible for the Lion King and their juniors meals and their cubs and also, lionesses take care of each other’s cubs!

 I’ve never seen domestic cats do this but, perhaps in the deep wild of the countryside, maybe they do?

-Dogs are instinctively social animals that come together as a pack in the wild for companionship and also to increase their chances when they hunt for their next meal.
+Dogs are instinctively social animals and run in packs in the wild to increase their chances when they hunt for their next meal.

-- They both have distinctive territorial traits and it’s also written in their genetic code passed down from generation to generation and it’s awesome, to say the least!
+They both have distinctive territorial traits and it’s written in their genetic code passed down from generation to generation and it’s awesome, to say the least!

-The list can go on forever of all their differences but that doesn’t mean that one is smarter than the other.
+The list can go on forever in all their differences but that doesn’t mean that one is smarter than the other.